patilnabhi/nuric_wheelchair_model_02/README.md

 * Raw SolidWorks files `.SLDPRT & .SLDASM` are available in the [`3d_model_sw`] directory
 	* [SimLab Composer] software is used to convert the `.SLDPRT & .SLDASM` files into collada `.dae` files for URDF compatibility
+	* [MeshLab] software is used to determine the moments of inertia and centre of gravity parameters of the wheelchair

 #####B. UKF implementation for estimation of CWOs